 - No long-term contracts and monthly paying available– There is a custom pay-as-you-go option that allows you to pay only when you have something to test, monthly subscriptions can be canceled at any time.

-- Fast results – You’ll receive your first results within only a few hours.
+- Fast results – You’ll receive your first results within a few hours.

-- Unlimited team members – no matter how big your team, you can invite them all to Userbrain and assign roles.
+- Unlimited team members – no matter how big your team is, you can invite them all to Userbrain and assign roles.